8x Maastricht squares with terraces

 Sint Amorsplein square

-Surrounded by atmospheric buildings and cosy terraces, it is a fine place to enjoy a drink and the local atmosphere.
-More info on Sint Amorsplein square
+Surrounded by atmospheric buildings and cosy terraces, it is a nice place to enjoy a drink and the local atmosphere.
+More info on Sint Amorsplein

 -